 ŞY: Maybe that’s even more important…

-KC: That’s at least as important as that.Because otherwise, the quality of your masterplan may come less strong.
-So, we have been trying to do that in situations with bad economy, like Eastern Germany, where there is no growth, but only ruins.
+KC: That’s at least as important as that.Because otherwise, the quality of your master plan may be less strong.
+So, we have been trying to do that in situations with bad economies, like Eastern Germany, where there is no growth, but only ruins.
 We have been testing it in other areas where there are a lot of squatters, and it seems to work.
 So I think this methodology could be adapted to here very well, for instance, in this city.
 I would be very eager to test the way we work here, in an area, to transform the area.
 Not to wipe out the area and build something new, but to transform it.

-Gülin Şenol: I want to ask you something about the “mixed function”, “mixed use”.
-It’s been too long since architects and urban planners have left the progress of “segregation” which shapes and segregates cities to function, for instance, here is working area, there is housing area, etc.
+Gülin Şenol: I want to ask you something about “mixed function”, and “mixed-use”.
+It’s been too long since architects and urban planners have left the progress of “segregation” which shapes and segregates cities to function, for instance, here is a working area, there is a housing area, etc.

 But segregation is still here and I think it’s getting more dangerous.
-Because, if one does not know how to define segregation correctly, segregation process can dominate big areas of cities and can turn them to satellites.
+Because, if one does not know how to define segregation correctly, the segregation process can dominate big areas of cities and can turn them into satellites.

 KC: That’s true.

 GŞ: Since you are describing your project as “mixed-use”, I want to ask you, what is your point of view of “segregation”?